Are older people aware that inappropriate footwear may cause fall? Do you know the features of safe footwear?

 - Secure and adjustable fastenings, for example, Velcro, shoe laces and buckles

 - Supported heel-collar

 - Low heel height

-You may find the following guideline helpful when shopping for a pair of safe shoes.
+You may find the following guideline helpful when shopping for safe footwear.